mraaroncruz/capistrano-recipes/README.md

 __symlink__

-symlinks backup.yml file from `shared/config/backup.yml` to `current/config/backup.yml`
+*[automatic]* symlinks backup.yml file from `shared/config/backup.yml` to `current/config/backup.yml`

 ### bundler

-I have had to hack my way around bundler installs on my server before.
+*[automatic]* I have had to hack my way around bundler installs on my server before.
 I am now comfortable using `require "bundler/capistrano"` in the deploy.rb file but this is still here for special cases

 ### carrierwave

-This simply symlinks your `shared/uploads` path to `public/uploads`
+*[automatic]* This simply symlinks your `shared/uploads` path to `public/uploads`

 ### logrotate